targoninc/lyda-ui-web-js/README.md

 # Start

-`bun run build-web` to run a continuous build of the web app.
+`bun run build-dev` to run a continuous build of the web app.

-`bun run start-bun` to run a dev server that will automatically reload the web app when you make changes.
+`bun run start-dev` to run a dev server that will automatically reload the web app when you make changes.

 # Host